 Pezhman Mousavi: Grief Killed Abbas Maroufi

-Pezhman Mousavi, a journalist, wrote in a note on his Instagram page on the occasion of the death of Abbas Maroufi, the famous Iranian novelist, in exile: Grief ultimately killed Abbas Maroufi.
-Part of this note reads:
+Pezhman Mousavi, a journalist, wrote in a note on his Instagram page on the occasion of the death of Abbas Maroufi, the famous Iranian novelist, in exile: Abbas Maroufi was ultimately killed by sorrow.
+A part of this note reads:

-Abbas Maroufi has also passed away in exile, like many others.
-It seems to be the fate of people of culture that their homeland is not their home, that they are forced to leave their homes and go away.
-He himself had written some time ago about the cancer that finally brought him down: ‘Once again, Charité hospital in Berlin and me, with my cancer having metastasized and me suffering from a brain tumor.
-Tomorrow they will operate on my brain to remove this vile creature from my head.
-If I recover and come out healthy, I will write the story of this grief that grew in my throat, consumed my jaw, tongue, and teeth, and then penetrated my brain.
-I will write so future generations know why we ended up like this.
+Abbas Maroufi also departed in exile like many others.
+It seems to be the fate of cultural figures that their homeland is not their home, that they are forced to leave home, that they must go.
+Some time ago, he wrote about the cancer that eventually took him down: ‘Once again, the Charité Hospital in Berlin and I, with my cancer metastasized, resulting in a brain tumor.
+Tomorrow, they will operate on my brain to remove this vile creature from my head.
+If I recover and come out healthy, I will write the story of this grief that grew in my throat, ate my jaw, tongue, and teeth, and then penetrated my brain.
+I will write so that future generations know why we ended up this way.
 But if I don’t come back, my daughters will publish my writings.’

 Share This Article